 - 3-5: Headache may be distracting, but can be ignored if you are busy.

 - 6-7: Headache is starting to interfere with daily activities.
 Pain may make it difficult to concentrate.
-You might experience nausea, light sensitivity or both.

 This information may be helpful at your next office visit.